swieder227/react-iso-bootstrap/readme.md

 6. [Gulp](http://gulpjs.com/) - Build process and automation tool

 ### Build Process:

+##### This how to instantiate the project and run the automation tools on OS X.
+npm is the package manager that will download dependencies, and gulp is the command line tool for automation tasks.

-1. Confirm that you have latest npm (install via NodeJS if necessary)
+1. Confirm that you have latest npm (run `npm -v`, if it says not found then install via [NodeJS](https://nodejs.org/en/download/))
-2. Run `npm install` to download dependencies
+2. From the root directory, run `npm install` to download dependencies
-3. From the root directory, run `gulp`
-4. Work on source files in `./src`, and compiled files will be put in `./dist`
+3. Confirm that you have gulp installed on your command line (run `gulp`, if not found run `npm install -g gulp`, possible requiring sudo)

-Now you should be running a webserver with livereload, and a watcher build task that compiles scss and js on save.
+4. If installed, running `gulp` from the root directly will run the default task to setup a webserver with livereload, and a watcher build task that compiles scss and js on save.
+4. Source files in in `/` and `./src`, while compiled files will be put in `./public`

+Now you're up and ready to begin coding!

 **If your gulp build hangs on** `bundleDev`, it's possible that experimental Babel features broke the example code.
 Comment out the ExampleComponents in `routes.jsx`, save, and re-run the build.
 More on that below...